Subscribe to get full access to the newsletter and website. Never miss an update.

 As a free subscriber, you’ll get the first look at my Honest Indie blog posts, occasional book reviews, reprints of my old columns (which remain surprisingly relevant), and other random links of possible interest.

 As a paid subscriber, you’ll get access to my private Facebook Group for creators, as well as updates on my marketing efforts.
 I’m hoping to set up a collaborative space in which indie authors can find resources to assist them and share advice with one another.
 Hopefully, one that’s not on Facebook, at some point.

-My goal is to create a safe community for indie authors and other indie creators to share their experiences and exchange ideas for marketing that go beyond simply appeasing Big Tech’s algorithms.
+My goal is to create a community for indie authors and other indie creators to share their experiences and exchange ideas for marketing that go beyond simply appeasing Big Tech’s algorithms.

 Rather than rehash all the usual arguments about going Amazon exclusive or not, I’d advise you to read this article by Smashwords founder Mark Coker.
 It’s from 2018, but just as relevant today as it was that fateful day in 2011, when Amazon virtually demanded we give them exclusive rights to our content.

 I chose to go wide and, frankly, suffered tremendous financial losses as a result.
 And I get the distinct impression that I’m not alone in dealing with that situation.
 I’m intend to tell people my story, whether Amazon or anyone else wants to hear it.